avik-pal/FluxMPI.jl/README.md

 2. Use `DataParallelDataLoader` instead of `Flux.Data.DataLoader`.
 If you are using a custom DataLoader you need to ensure that the data is split appropriately.
 3. Modify logging code.
 You don't want to log from all processes.
 Instead just log from `rank == 0`.
 4. `Zygote.pullback` is not overloaded.
 Use `Zygote.withgradient` or `Zygote.gradient` instead.
+5. If any of your functions dispatch on `typeof(model)` then you need to define a dispatch for `dp::DataParallelFluxModel` and call the function using `dp.model`.

 ## API Reference